 Koshu crystal and precious stones carving Koshu suisho kiseki zaiku

-Mesmerizing delicate and richly expressive work
+Mesmerizing, delicate and expressive work

 What is Koshu crystal and precious stones carving ?

-Koshu Suisho Kiseki Zaiku are crystal and semi-precious gemstone carvings produced in Kofu City, Yamanashi Prefecture.
-Using traditional methods, natural gemstones are carefully cut, ground and polished to produce stunningly beautiful works of brilliant, colorful and transparent art.
-From olden times, Kofu had been known for its abundance of crystal, which gave rise to the production of crystal artifacts and works of art.
+Koshu crystal and precious stones carving is a crystal and semi-precious gemstone carvings produced in the city of Kofu, Yamanashi prefecture.
+Using traditional methods, natural gemstones are carefully cut, ground and polished to produce stunningly beautiful works of brilliant, colorful and transparent art, which last for a long time.

 General Production Process

-- 1. Selecting Gemstones
+- 1. Selecting gemstones

-- 2. Line-Drawing and Cutting
+- 2. Line drawing and cutting

-After selection, the stone is cut to shape and checked again for flaws and the like.
-It is important to clearly ascertain the section that is going to be removed from the rough stone and be used for the piece; once decided, guide lines are drawn and then cut with a powerful cutting machine.
+After the selection, the stone is cut to shape and inspected again for flaws.
+It is important to clearly ascertain the parts of rough stone that should be avoided in making a piece.

-- 4. Kowari (Shaping)
+- 4. Rough shaping